chevron-down Created with Sketch Beta.

 A bar study loan is not a student loan.
 A bar study loan is a personal loan.

-The reason this distinction matters is that personal loans typically have higher interest rates than student loans.
+This distinction matters because personal loans typically have higher interest rates than student loans.
 This is because a student loan is much more difficult to discharge in bankruptcy.
 This makes a student loan less risky and allows lenders to offer lower interest rates.

-The only difference between a bar study loan and a personal loan is that bar study loans usually require the borrower to be a recent law school graduate and be sitting for a bar exam.
+The only difference between a bar study loan and a personal loan is that bar study loans usually require the borrower to be a recent law school graduate and sit for a bar exam.

-Some lenders advertise interest rates starting around 5-6%, but many borrowers end up with double-digit interest rates.
-Due to the exceedingly high interest rates, a bar study loan is a very expensive loan.
+Some lenders advertise interest rates starting around 5-6 percent, but many borrowers end up with double-digit interest rates.
+Due to the exceedingly high-interest rates, a bar study loan is a very expensive loan.

-The typical bar study loan borrower is looking for money to pay for bar study classes as well as living expenses for several months.
-Barbri costs thousands and rent bills can add up quickly.
+The typical bar study loan borrower seeks money to pay for bar study classes and living expenses for several months.
+Barbri costs thousands, and rent bills can add up quickly.

 The good news is that there are a few alternatives that can make a difference.